diffblue/gitlab/doc/development/documentation/index.md

 in 4 hours or less.

 However, it's only available at `/help` on self-managed instances in the next released version.
-The date on which an update is merged can impact which self-managed release the update is present in.
+The date an update is merged can impact which self-managed release the update is present in.

 For example: